jxnpass/jxnpass.github.io/_posts/2023-12-5-IsaiahToBOM-DC.md

 ---
 title: Exploring Isaiah's Legacy in the Book of Mormon - Data Collection
-description: The words of the biblical prophet Isaiah are referenced in the Book of Mormon over 700 times!
-My project explores the connections in terminology, themes, and historical contexts.
+description: The words of the biblical prophet Isaiah influenced over 35% of the Book of Mormon!
+This post illustrates how to generate data that identifies these cross refeerences, measures textual similarities, and draws from Bible terminology.
 layout: post

 github: